camdagr8/ActionSequence/README.md

 **options** `{Object}` Parameters passed to each action `Function`.

 **context** `{Object}` If an action returns a value, it will be added to the context object making it possible to use the output of a previous action in the current action.
-If an does not return a value `true` will be set at the context value for that action.
+If an action does not return a value, `true` will be set at the context value for that action.